- Virtual Consultation

 You should be flossing once a day.
 It’s a great time to do this before bed because your mouth doesn’t produce as much saliva as you sleep.
 This ensures the bacteria on the sides of your teeth will be more likely to grow and create foul odors all night long.
 Therefore, removing food particles and keeping the teeth clean will ensure that bacteria don’t get bedding ground.

 Start by pulling out at least 12 to 18 inches of floss, so you’ve got enough to wrap around your fingers.
 When you have a small section between your fingers, start to floss off your visible teeth.
 Thread it carefully and slip it against your enamel.
 As you get further into your mouth, wrap floss around your finger parallel to the side on which you are flossing.

 Do it for two minutes straight and ensure a vertical movement of the floss thread.
-You’ll find significant difference in your breath.
+You’ll find a significant difference in your breath.
 However, if your bad breath still persists, this could be a sign of an underlying oral disease and calls for urgent attention from a dentist in Didsbury AB.

 Didsbury Smiles Dental is thrilled to be offering full dental services to our patients and community.
 We've missed you!

 If you had an appointment that was cancelled due to COVID-19 or are due for a dental check up or cleaning, please contact us right away to have your appointment booked.